Elucidating Robust Learning with Uncertainty-Aware Corruption Pattern Estimation

+The experimental results shown in Table \ref{tab:dirty_tm}.
+Except for Symmetry-20\% on the Dirty-MNIST dataset, the proposed method outperforms the compared method.
+The gap increases as the noise ratio increases since other methods have a tendency to have overconfident estimates even if the noise ratio is high.

-In this section, we examine the ability of our method to estimate noise transition matrices per each group where we partition the training data into multiple sets using the predicted aleatoric uncertainty in Section \ref{sec:part_sdn}.
-The experimental results on the Dirty-MNIST and Dirty-CIFAR10 datasets are shown in Figure \ref{fig:tm_dirtymnist} and \ref{fig:tm_dirtycifar10}, respectively.
-Each quarter denotes a single experiment for each corruption pattern, with the upper and lower rows showing the predicted noise transition matrix and the ground-truth, respectively.
+Furthermore, the estimated noise transition matrix is illustrated in Figure \ref{fig:tm_dirtymnist} and \ref{fig:tm_dirtycifar10} on the Dirty-MNIST and Dirty-CIFAR10 datasets respectively.
+Each quarter of the figure denotes a single experiment for each corruption pattern, with the upper and lower rows showing the predicted noise transition matrix and the ground truth, respectively.
 Here, clean labels on the ambiguous set denote the ground-truth label of each instance after ambiguating the instances.
 We can see that our proposed method is able to correctly estimate the noise transition matrix for both clan and ambiguous sets in terms of a row-wise ranking manner.
-Furthermore, Figure \ref{fig:tm_dirtycifar10} suggests that our proposed method can also capture the noise induced in inputs (i.e., CutMix~\cite{yun_19}).
-In other words, the images of cats are cut-mixed with the images with dogs (and vice versa), and these corruption patterns are well captured by the noise transition matrix.
+Furthermore, Figure \ref{fig:tm_dirtycifar10} suggests that our proposed method can also capture the noise-induced in inputs (i.e., CutMix~\cite{yun_19}).
+In other words, the images of cats are cut-mixed with the images of dogs (and vice versa), and these corruption patterns are well captured by the noise transition matrix.